 Heritage holds a 50% interest in Bi-State Propane.
 Heritage accounts for this 50% interest in Bi-State Propane under the equity method.
 Heritage's investment in Bi-State Propane totaled \$7,691 and \$7,485 at February 28, 2003 and August 31, 2002 respectively.
 Heritage did not receive any distributions from Bi-State Propane for the six months ended February 28, 2003 or 2002.
 On March 1, 2002, the Operating Partnership sold certain assets acquired in the ProFlame acquisition to Bi-State Propane for approximately \$9,730 plus working capital.
 This sale was made pursuant to the provision in the Bi-State Propane partnership agreement that requires each partner to offer to sell any newly acquired businesses within Bi-State Propane's area of operations to Bi-State Propane.
 In conjunction with this sale, the Operating Partnership guaranteed \$5 million of debt incurred by Bi-State Propane to a financial institution.
 Based on the current financial condition of Bi-State Propane, management considers the likelihood of Heritage incurring a liability resulting from the guarantee to be remote.
-Heritage has not recorded a liability on the balance sheets as of February 28, 2003 or August 31, 2002 for this guarantee because the guarantee was in effect prior to the issuance of FIN 45, and there have been no amendments to the original guarantee.
 Bi-State Propane's financial position is summarized below: